blindwatch/IINet/README.md

 # IINet
-official implementation of AAAI 2024 paper: IINet: Implicit Intra-Inter Information Fusion for Real-time Stereo Matching
+official implementation of AAAI 2024 paper: IINet: Implicit Intra-Inter Information Fusion for Real-time Stereo Matching.
+Code will be released soon